-One of the hottest topics in the tech world and a concern for most digital users is privacy.
+Privacy is one of the hottest topics in the tech world and a concern for most digital users.
 While digital tools aim to make our lives easier, how those digital tools use the information we share and the level of privacy and transparency have become one of the defining factors for adoption.

 This is no different in the workplace.
 Employees who access work tools and information on their personal or “BYO” devices have historically held a level of distrust with IT and have raised concerns over what IT departments can and cannot see and collect from their devices.

 When shopping for digital solutions, organizations must take into account their employee’s privacy experience to establish trust with users and ensure the adoption of investments.
 Over the years, our Workspace ONE product teams have carefully built privacy into the core of our platform, making it easy for IT and business teams to craft a great employee experience centered around privacy and transparency.
 Let’s take a look at three key things you need to know about the Workspace ONE platform and employee privacy.

 1. Encouraging mobile transparency: A built-in tool for employees